-It is generally considered that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 30 years unexpired, the property will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |